deuxfleurs-org/garage/doc/book/quick-start/_index.md

 or if you want a build customized for your system, you can [build Garage from source](@/documentation/cookbook/from-source.md).

+If none of these option work for you, you can also run Garage in a Docker container.
+When using Docker, the commands used in this guide will not work anymore.
+We recommend reading the tutorial on [configuring a multi-node cluster](@/documentation/cookbook/real-world.md) to learn about using Garage as a Docker container.
+For simplicity, a minimal command to launch Garage using Docker is provided in this quick start guide as well.

 ## Configuring and starting Garage